mkordas/tips-on-agile/presentation/15-lean-manufacturing.md

 but also evaluation and change of process to remove the possibility of making the same mistake again.

+## Poka-Yoke

+Poka-yoke is "mistake-proofing" or “inadvertent error prevention”.
+Sometimes referred as baka-yoke ("idiot-proof").

 ## Waste

 ### Muda